 This online resource offers a wide range of caregiver-related topics presented in a rich format of text and videos.

-The legal assistance program provides individuals who are at least 60 years of age with help in dealing with legal issues and problems.
+The legal assistance program may provide individuals who are at least 60 year of age with help in dealing with certain legal issues.
 The goal of the program is to assist older adults with understanding and maintaining their rights, to assist older adults in exercising their rights, to help older adults benefit from available services, and to resolve disputes.
 The program also promotes the need for lifetime planning through the understanding and the use of advance directives.

 Long Term Care Ombudsman